Purchase on account in the Swiss online shop: models, costs and providers at a glance

 Yes (30 days) | No | Yes (Swissbilling) | CH | Payrexx Pay (direct) | |

-Yes (individual) | No | No (self-risk) | CH | Payrexx Pay (direct) |
+Yes (individual) | No | No (own risk) | CH | Payrexx Pay (direct) |

-Small shopping carts under EUR 50 (e.g. food, cosmetics): Here, the fixed fees of BNPL providers eat up a disproportionately large share.
+Small shopping carts under EUR 50 (e.g. groceries, cosmetics): Here, the fixed fees of BNPL providers eat up a disproportionately large share.
 The QR-bill or TWINT Pay later without a fixed fee are often more economical.

 Medium shopping carts from EUR 50 to 200 (e.g. fashion, books, household): The sweet spot for BNPL.
 Klarna and TWINT Pay later offer the best compromise between cost and risk protection here.
-The conversion impact is particularly strong in this segment because customers want to check the goods before paying.
+The conversion effect is particularly strong in this segment because customers want to check the goods before paying.

-Inform yourself about the credit check: What data is collected, and how does a rejection affect the customer experience?
+Get informed about the credit check: What data is collected, and how does a rejection affect the customer experience?

 Frequently asked questions about purchase on account in the Swiss online shop